-In addition to still making climbing gear, they also offer a pretty big selection of well made, technical outerwear that’s designed to keep you warm in harsh conditions.
+In addition to still making some of the best products for climbing, they also offer a pretty big selection of well made, technical outerwear that’s designed to keep you warm in harsh conditions.

 And their accessories, including lightweight and waterproof packs and bags, will stand up to even the harshest elements.

-Founded in San Francisco in 1953, The North Face has since grown into a favorite for outdoor enthusiasts in the United States and around the world.
+Founded in San Francisco in 1953, The North Face has since grown into one of the most popular brands for outdoor enthusiasts in the United States and around the world.

 As one of Patagonia’s closest competitors, it’s arguably the single best Patagonia alternative thanks to its wide range of high-quality products designed with outdoor activities in mind.

 And like Patagonia, The North Face has a strong history of supporting environmental causes.